zmalone/chef-web-docs/source/controls-for-compliance/windows/create-a-basic-audit-control/5/_index.md

 -----> Converging <default-windows-2012r2>...
        Preparing files for transfer
 [...]
-         3) Validate web services Ensure no web files are owned by the Administrators group c:/inetpub/wwwroot/pages/Page2.htm is not owned by Administrators
+         3) Validate web services Ensure no web files are owned by the Administrators group c:/inetpub/wwwroot/pages/Page2.htm must not be owned by Administrators
             Failure/Error: expect(command("(Get-ChildItem #{web_file} | Get-Acl).Owner").stdout).to_not match(/Administrators$/)
        expected "BUILTIN\\Administrators\n" not to match /Administrators$/
        Diff: